 Link us to the best quality you can provide because we run our contest in 1080p and we want to show off your hard work as best we can.
-The minimum acceptable video size is 480 vertical lines because anything less would look terrible.
-And it’s 2017, so there’s no such thing as a maximum file size.
-(Just maybe don’t send a HuffYUV file.)
+The minimum acceptable video resolution is 480p because anything less would look terrible, and the maximum is 1080p.
+And it’s 2018, so there’s no such thing as a maximum file size, just data caps, so maybe don’t send a HuffYUV file.

 Preferred containers: MKV, AVI, MPG, and MP4.

 The ideal video for our presentation has a 1080p resolution; has video encoded in H.264; has audio downmixed to stereo and encoded in AAC; and is stored in an MKV file.
 While H.265/HEVC is new and awesome, its ecosystem isn’t as mature as our preferred H.264, so we would prefer H.264 over H.265 even if it’s at the expense of a larger video file (we have lots of bandwidth and storage space).

 Submissions must be sent in by 11:59 PM Mountain Standard Time (UTC -7) on March 4, 2018.

 A panel of judges will convene to review all entries and select up to six AMVs per category.
 The judges’ decisions on the playlist is final.

 All entries must have premiered or been created no earlier than January 1, 2017.

 Every winning video will receive a cash prize.
 (Who doesn’t like cash?)

 - The winner of each category will receive $50.